Camp Lejeune Lawsuits

 It’s expected that as many as a million veterans and their families were affected by the toxic water contamination at Camp Lejeune in North Carolina.

-If you were stationed at the Camp Lejeune Marine Corps Base in North Carolina between August 1953 and December 1987, then you may eligible for compensation.
+If you were stationed at the Camp Lejeune Marine Corps Base in North Carolina between August 1953 and December 1987 for a minimum of thirty days, then you are eligible for compensation.

 According to the CDC’s Agency for Toxic Substances and Disease Registry “The contamination of drinking water at Camp Lejeune started in the early 1950s, and the most contaminated wells were shut down in 1985.
 ATSDR has been assessing the health risks from hazardous substances in the drinking water at Camp Lejeune since the late 1980s.
 As many as one million military and civilian staff and their families might have been exposed to the contaminated drinking water.”

 An official report by the CDC indicates marines and their families may have been drinking and bathing in contaminated, toxic water for as many as 60 years.